foxforensics/fox/README.md

 ![Terminal](assets/img/term.png)

 ## Abstract
-Fox is a versatile CLI tool, built to support the examination process of file-based forensic evidence.
+Fox is a powerful CLI tool, built to support the examination process of file-based forensic artifacts.
 It provides a wide spectrum of forensic capabilities in a cross-platform standalone binary.

 ## Features
 * [x] Restricted read-only access